Access Your Record

 Need Help?
 Visit the MHLS Online Catalog Help page to get help renewing; cancelling holds; changing pick-up location; freezing holds; paying fines online; searching the Online Catalog and using facets; turning on your account’s reading history; resetting your PIN; etc.

 In addition to these MHLS help resources, you can also message us during our open hours on our homepage chat, or email staff.
-If you need a bit of extra tech help, we can set up a reservation for a one-on-one session with our Tech Educator, Melody.
+If you need a bit of extra tech help, we can set up a reservation for a one-on-one session with our Tech Educator, Joanna.